Mindwerks/wildmidi/README.md

 CHANGELOG

 0.4.1
+* Fixed bug in handling of the "source" directive in config files.
+* Fixed a nasty bug in dBm_pan_volume.
+Other fixes and clean-ups.
 * Build system updates.
 Install a pkg-config file on supported platforms such as Linux.
 New android ndk makefile.
 * File i/o updates.